 - A guided tour of Harrington Harbour will open the doors on this village made famous by the Québec film Seducing Doctor Lewis (which is worth seeing, if you haven’t already!); this tour includes fantastic stories full of local flavour.

 - A trip to Tête-à-la-Baleine will introduce you to the island’s unusual way of life with a visit to the Jos-Hébert House and Providence Island (where locals spend the summer as of the beginning of the fishing season).

 A trip to La Romaine is an opportunity to meet members of one of the last nomadic Innu communities where you can learn about some of their enduring traditions.

-- Visit Voyages CoSte’s website for more information about the various tours they offer, which can also include trips to Anticosti Island and Labrador.
+- Visit the Voyages CoSte website for more information about the various tours they offer, which can also include trips to Anticosti Island and Labrador.

-- Read Rémi Savard’s testimonial about his last voyage aboard the M/V Nordik Express.
-Although it has now been replaced with the M/V Bella Desgagnés, the experience remains the same.
+- Read Rémi Savard’s story about his last trip aboard the MV Nordik Express.
+Although the ship has now been replaced with the MV Bella Desgagnés, the experience remains very similar.